 Best for: Users who want Ubuntu’s ecosystem without driver headaches, especially laptop users with hybrid graphics.

-Nobara is a Fedora-based distribution created by GloriousEggroll, the developer behind Proton-GE, the enhanced Proton compatibility layer many Linux gamers rely on.
+Nobara is a Fedora-based distribution created by GloriousEggroll, the developer behind Proton-GE, the enhanced Proton compatibility layer many Linux gamers rely on for better game compatibility.
 According to community discussions on Level1Techs forums, Nobara has so many gaming optimizations baked in that it represents the freshest Fedora experience with the largest roadblock for Nvidia users already removed.

 The distribution offers ISO images with Nvidia drivers pre-installed, eliminating the manual RPM Fusion setup that standard Fedora requires.